home-assistant-libs/pytradfri/README.md

 The working directory of the Docker image is `/usr/src/app`.
 The checked out version of this repo is added there and installed as a Python dependency for easy development and testing.
 When you want to use the latest stable version from pip, you only have to change to another working directory.

+## Known issues
+We are aware of issues some users face with their gateways.
+Anecdotal evicence suggests sending many requests (spamming) the gateway, or an unreliable network connection can be the culprit.
+As a first solution, try to limit the number of requests, and move the Gateway closer to the device running pytradfri on the nework.
+Other than that, there is unfortunately not anything this project can do to support or resolve these issues at this time.
+As this progresses, we will ensure the project is kept up-to-date.

 ## Acknowledgements

 This is an implementation based on analysis [I](https://github.com/ggravlingen/) found [here](https://bitsex.net/software/2017/coap-endpoints-on-ikea-tradfri/) by [vidarlo](https://bitsex.net/).

 Paulus Schoutsen ([@balloob](https://github.com/balloob)) made a working Python library of the initial code concept.
 Lewis Juggins ([@lwis](https://github.com/lwis)) added support for asyncio and improved management of dependencies and consistency around return types.
 Many others have [contributed](https://github.com/ggravlingen/pytradfri/graphs/contributors) too.